kiancn/CallbackMethod/README.md

 # MethodReferences

-MethodReferences allows you to pass methods along as references and to pack methods together to pass along.
+MethodReferences allow you to pass methods along as references and to pack methods together to pass along.

 Actually there are <b> MethodReferences, MethodPacks, MeReferences and MePacks </b>